bankcex/docs/consumer-tutorials/deploying-smart-contract-on-fusenet.md

 # Deploying smart contract on Fusenet

-BankCEX is an EVM compatible network, every tool for Ethereum can be used for the BankCEX network too.
+Bankcoin is an EVM compatible network, every tool for Ethereum can be used for the Bankcoin network too.

 Remix is a powerful, open source tool that helps you write Solidity contracts straight from the browser.
 Written in JavaScript, Remix supports both usage in the browser and locally.